MirandaV33/MVP-Cheminformatics/README.md

 # Drug Repurposing Project with REINVENT and Connectivity Map

-This project explores the repurposing of drugs for a given biological condition using gene expression data and the Connectivity Map.
-Molecules were generated using REINVENT 4 based on the top candidates identified by a Random Forest classifier.
+This project explores the repurposing of drugs for a Hepatitis disease using gene expression data.
+Molecules were generated using REINVENT 4 based on the top candidates identified by Connectivity Map from CLUE.io

-> The full pipeline was implemented and executed in **Google Colab**.
-> To reproduce the REINVENT generation step, please follow the installation and usage instructions in the [official REINVENT repository]([https://github.com/MolecularAI/Reinvent](https://github.com/MolecularAI/REINVENT4/tree/main)).

 ## Repository Structure